 "I know the people are suffering.
 I wanted to show them my solidarity, to tell them that I am here, I am well disposed and determined to participate in the rebirth of Haiti."

-Two days later a Haitian prosecutor formally charges Duvalier with corruption, embezzlement and other alleged crimes committed during his rule.
-Duvalier also faces criminal complaints accusing him of crimes against humanity.
-Following an investigation into these complaints, Duvalier is indicted for crimes against humanity.
+Two days later a Haitian prosecutor formally charges Jean-Claude with corruption, embezzlement and other alleged crimes committed during his rule.
+Following an investigation into multiple criminal complaints, he is also indicted for crimes against humanity.

-Meanwhile, a new law allowing the Haitian Government to claim the US$6 million frozen in Duvalier's Swiss bank account since 1986 comes into effect in Switzerland.
-Some commentators speculate that Duvalier's return to Haiti was a last-bid attempt to access the funds before the law came into effect.
+Meanwhile, a new law allowing the Haitian Government to claim the US$6 million frozen in Jean-Claude's Swiss bank account since 1986 comes into effect in Switzerland.
+Some commentators speculate that Jean-Claude's return to Haiti was a last-bid attempt to access the funds before the law came into force.

 "For 15 years, Jean-Claude Duvalier ruled Haiti with total disregard for the rights of the Haitian people," the reports concludes.
 "The grave human rights abuses perpetrated during those years still remain shrouded in absolute impunity. ...
 Torture, enforced disappearance and extrajudicial executions were state policy under Jean-Claude Duvalier."

-2012 - At the end of January the judge investigating the case against Duvalier recommends that the charges of crimes against humanity be dropped because a 10-year statute of limitations had expired.
+2012 - At the end of January the judge investigating the case against Jean-Claude recommends that the charges of crimes against humanity be dropped because a 10-year statute of limitations had expired.

-The judge recommends that Duvalier only be prosecuted for financial corruption, a charge that would carry a maximum prison term of five years, if Duvalier was convicted.
+The judge recommends that Jean-Claude only be prosecuted for financial corruption, a charge that would carry a maximum prison term of five years.

-Comment: François Duvalier's story mirrors the history of Haiti - a promising beginning completely despoiled by ambition and greed.
+François Duvalier's story mirrors the history of Haiti - a promising beginning completely despoiled by ambition and greed.
 On the one hand a humanitarian apparently committed to social justice metamorphoses into a corrupt dictator.
 On the other the world's first black republic turns on itself in an ongoing cycle of political and economic impoverishment that not even world superpowers seem able to halt.
-Ultimately the solutions to Haiti's problems will have to be born from within, and it is unlikely that Baby Doc Duvalier would make a suitable parent.
+Under the kleptocratic regime of Jean-Claude Duvalier this cycle only seemed to become more intense.
+Both Duvaliers are now gone, but the legacy of their misrule and self-indulgence will plague Haiti for years and perhaps generations to come.